bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 ### what can you do to stop playing games?

 Our life is full of nonobjective facts, in fact it is full of beliefs which are not true.
 We use these beliefs to interpret the reality around us. **You have to be aware that when one thought appears in your mind and you believe it to be true - it becomes a belief.
-This belief will affect your behaviour and you will be acting in such a way to make this belief true.** By doing so, you are proving yourself you are right.
-When you accept one belief as true, you will be doing everything to make it true.
+This belief will affect your behaviour.
+When you accept one belief as true, you will be doing everything to make it true.**

-It's important to recognize that playing the blame game is generally connected with our beliefs, it is unproductive and can harm relationships, personal growth, and problem-solving. **Healthy communication, self-reflection, and accountability are better ways to address issues and conflicts than putting masks.**
+It's important to recognize that playing any tyme ps psychological game is generally connected with our beliefs, it is unproductive and can harm relationships, personal growth, and problem-solving. **Healthy communication, self-reflection, and accountability are better ways to address issues and conflicts than putting masks.**

+Stopping psychological games at work requires a combination of individual and organisational efforts.
+Some strategies you make take up are:

+* Increasing self-awareness by recognising your own behaviors and the impact they may have on others.
+* Reflecting on your motivations and intentions in workplace interactions.
+* Encouraging open and honest communication.
+* Addressing issues directly and with empathy rather than resorting to passive-aggressive behaviours.
+* Resolving conflicts in a constructive and transparent manner.
+* Acknowledging and appreciating positive behaviors based on collaboration and support.
+* Establishing regular feedback mechanisms.
+* Raising awareness about the impact of psychological games. 🙂

+Remember, creating a healthy work environment is an ongoing process that involves continuous communication, education, and commitment from both individuals and the organization.

 And how about you - have your ever thought which games you are playing at work or in your private life?
 Is it really worth it? 🙂